Access to Higher Education – Diploma in Health

 The Access to Higher Education course provides you with a qualification that will enable you to progress to university to study a range of vocational and academic Health degree programmes.

-The Access course is an ideal way of developing the skills necessary for studying at university whilst covering subjects that are relevant to your chosen degree programme.
+The Access course is an ideal way of developing the skills necessary to progress to university whilst studying subjects that are relevant to your chosen degree programme.

 The course covers 3 key topics of Psychology, Biology and Sociology for Health as follows: